dcdavidev/spellbookx/packages/cspell-config-spellbookx/README.md

 ## Development

-If you're contributing inside the monorepo:
+If you are contributing inside the monorepo:

 ```bash
 nx run cspell-config:build